In a 'Plot Twist', Wikileaks Releases Documents It Claims Detail Russia Mass Surveillance Apparatus - Slashdot

 Secondly, Julian does not seem to have a lot of conceit, pompousness, or self-importance in other matters - including interviews.
 He's certainly confident and well-informed, but I haven't seen anything particularly negative about his demeanour.

-Attention whore is an explanation of this one actio
+Attention whore is an explanation of this one action, but with no other corroborating evidence do you think the explanation is likely?
+Are other explanations more likely than this one?

+Thirdly, and most importantly, is this in any way relevant?
+Is there some reason we can't say "good job, Julian!" and think that maybe his actions are doing some good for the world?

+Must we discount this achievement because he's not your model of perfection?

 Re: (Score:1)